 Churches abound in the informal settlement of Kibera, located in Kenya’s capital city, Nairobi.
 One cannot escape the shouts of “Hallelujah!” on a Sunday morning, or the enthusiastic preaching of an energetic pastor during an outdoor evangelistic crusade.
 With the multitude of Christian witness, why is there immense poverty in Kibera?
 Is the Christian message that is able to save one’s soul from hell powerless against the realities of the slums?

-The answer is an astounding, “No!”
+The theological answer is an astounding, “No!”
 Yet the realities on the ground beg the question, “Where is the disconnect?”
 Many pastors in Kibera have training in hermeneutics and spiritual discipleship, and churches have done significant work in caring for the social needs of their members and others in the community.
 However, Kibera’s Christians are having difficulty addressing the root causes of poverty, which rears its ugly head in every aspects of society.
 God has a solution from eternity past waiting to be intentionally implemented by his followers: economic discipleship.

 Globally there are cases of slum transformation, where the fullness of the good news of the kingdom is experienced by the poorest of the poor, the least of these (Matt.
 25:40).
 Sicknesses are healed, children are educated, the hungry are fed, and relationships are restored.
 This is the good news, the abundant life that Jesus came to bring (John 10:10).

-Poverty negatively affects all aspects of life.
+Following an immersion approach to research, I have observed that poverty negatively affects all aspects of life.
 Living in Kibera for a year and a half, I have seen firsthand how poverty can influence people to take advantage of their neighbors.
 I have seen people struggle for basic necessities – water, sanitation, education.
 Children raise themselves as parents look for their daily bread.
 I have spoken with young mothers who sell themselves for sex in order to pay for their child’s medication.
 Poverty, like sin, pervades all areas of life.

 Why is life this way when God’s chosen agent of transformation, the Church, is so visible in the community?
 Something is amiss.
-There is a gaping hole in the process of discipleship, that when corrected, can make all the difference in people experiencing God’s salvation in Kibera.
+There appears to be a gaping hole in the process of discipleship, that if corrected, could make all the difference in people experiencing God’s salvation in Kibera.

 Economic discipleship is of course about money, which intersects with every aspect of life, but it is also much more.
 It is about the beggar discovering his identity as a creative and productive child of God.
 It is about the wealthy businessperson finding unspeakable joy in a lifestyle of simplicity and social responsibility.
 It is about the flourishing of a community that was written off as “resource-poor.”
 It is about the mentality switch from consumer to conserver of the natural environment.
 Economic discipleship is the personal and communal experience of Jubilee that Jesus proclaims.